25Iqbalhossain/Knowledge_Base_Bangla_Chatbot-HSC-/README.md

 npm run start
 ```

-### Optional: Fix for bnltk-related TensorFlow Issues if get issues( i didn't use it but use for test perpouse)
+### Optional: Fix for bnltk-related TensorFlow Issues if get issues( i didn't use main project  it but use for test )

 ```bash
 pip install tensorflow==2.18.0 tf-keras==2.18.0 tensorboard==2.18.0 ml-dtypes==0.4.0